flant/loghouse/index.md

 ___

-Ready to use log management solution for Kubernetes.
-Efficiently store big amounts of your logs (in [ClickHouse](https://github.com/yandex/ClickHouse) database), process them using a simple query language and monitor them online through web UI.
+[Loghouse](https://github.com/flant/loghouse) is a ready to use log management solution for Kubernetes.
+Efficiently store big amounts of your logs (in [ClickHouse](https://github.com/yandex/ClickHouse) database), process them using a simple [query language](https://github.com/flant/loghouse/blob/master/docs/en/query-language.md) and monitor them online through web UI.
 Easy and quick to deploy in an already functioning Kubernetes cluster.

 # Installation